cat's eye chrysoberyl - Sri Lankacat's eye chrysoberyl - Sri Lanka

 Manufacturers have synthesized all varieties of chrysoberyls.
 Non-chatoyant chrysoberyl stones have been flux grown since the late 19th century.
 Laboratories have also used melt as well as hydrothermal creation processes.

 Cat's eyes have been synthesized since the 1970s and available commercially since the 1980s.
-Gemologists can distinguish these synthetic chatoyant stones from their natural counterparts by the following characteristics:
+As Robert E. Kane writes, gemologists can distinguish these synthetic chatoyant stones from their natural counterparts by the following characteristics:

-• a weak yellow fluorescence in shortwave ultraviolet light.
+• a weak yellow fluorescence in shortwave ultraviolet light (1987)

 See the alexandrite gem listing for more information on the synthesis of that gemstone.